chatelet69/SouthPass/README.md

-# BozoC
+# SouthPass
-Projet en C
+Graphic App (Password manager) for a C project

-Ajouter un fichier creds.txt dans le dossier config afin de paramétrer la base de données
+Add creds.txt if needed